 The Group operates a central cash management system for all of its unlisted subsidiaries.
-Except for listed and certain overseas entities conducting businesses in non-HK or non-US dollar currencies, the Group generally obtains long-term financing at the Group level to on-lend or contribute as equity to its subsidiaries and associated companies to meet their funding requirements and provide more cost-efficient financing.
+Except for listed and certain overseas entities conducting businesses in non-HK or non-US dollar currencies, the Group generally obtains long-term financing at the Group level to onlend or contribute as equity to its subsidiaries and associated companies to meet their funding requirements and provide more cost-efficient financing.
 These borrowings include a range of capital market issues and bank borrowings, for which the proportions will change depending upon financial market conditions and projected interest rates.
 The Group regularly and closely monitors its overall debt position and reviews its funding costs and maturity profile to facilitate refinancing.

 The Group continues to maintain a robust financial position.
 Cash, liquid funds and other listed investments ("Liquid assets") amounted to HK\$129,445 million at 31 December 2024 (2023: HK\$143,109 million).
 The decrease was mainly reflecting dividend payments to ordinary and non-controlling shareholders, redemption of perpetual capital securities, repayment and early repayment of certain borrowings, capital expenditure and investment spending, as well as distributions to perpetual capital securities holders, partly offset by cash arising from positive funds from operations from the Group's businesses and cash from new borrowings.
-Liquid assets were denominated as to 16% in HK dollar, 45% in US dollar, 3% in Renminbi, 23% in Euro, 5% in British Pound and 7% in other currencies).
+Liquid assets were denominated as to 16% in HK dollar, 45% in US dollar, 3% in Renminbi, 23% in Euro, 5% in British Pound and 8% in other currencies (2023: 17% were denominated in HK dollar, 45% in US dollar, 3% in Renminbi, 23% in Euro, 5% in British Pound and 7% in other currencies).

 Cash and cash equivalents represented 94% (2023: 89%) of the liquid assets, US Treasury notes and other listed debt securities 5% (2023: 5%) and listed equity securities 1% (2023: 6%).
 The US Treasury notes and other listed debt securities, including those held under managed funds, consisted of US Treasury notes of 74% (2023: 72%), government and government guaranteed notes of 22% (2023: 25%) and others of 4% (2023: 3%).
-All of these US Treasury notes and other listed debt securities (2023: All) are rated at Aaa / AAA or Aa1 / AA+ with an average maturity of 1.1 years (2023: 1.8 years) on the overall portfolio.
+All of these US Treasury notes and other listed debt securities (2023: All) are rated at Aaa/AAA or Aa1/AA+ with an average maturity of 1.1 years (2023: 1.8 years) on the overall portfolio.
 The Group has no exposure in mortgage-backed securities, collateralised debt obligations or similar asset classes.